Eydou/MUL_my_hunter_2018/README.md

 EPITECH Project 1st Year

-Rules : Shoot the Dracaufeu
+Rules : Shoot the Dracaufeu, you have 3 lifes and the wallpaper changes according to the score

 To compile: make re